polterguy/phosphorusfive/plugins/p5.io/README.md

 ### [copy-folder] and [move-folder]

 These two Active Events works exactly like their "file counterparts" ([copy-file] and [move-file]).
 The *[move-folder]* even has an alias, just like "move-file", which is *[rename-folder]*.
 Below is some sample code using them both.

 ```
 create-folder:/foo-bar/
+create-folder:/foo-bar/foo-bar-inner/

+// Creating some dummy text file in folder
+save-file:/foo-bar/foo.txt
+  src:Foo bar text file
+save-file:/foo-bar/foo-bar-inner/foo2.txt
+  src:Foo bar text file
 copy-folder:/foo-bar/
-  to:/foo-bar-2/
+  dest:/foo-bar-2/

-// We could also use [rename-folder] here
+// We could also have used [rename-folder] here
 move-folder:/foo-bar/
-  to:/foo-bar-new-name/
+  dest:/foo-bar-new-name/
 ```

+The above code first creates a folder with an inner folder.
+Then, for the example, it creates a couple of files within these two folders.
+Afterwards, it copies the root folder created like this, before it renames the original root folder created.

 ### [list-files] and [list-folders]